replicatedhq/kots.io/content/reference/v1beta1/helmchart.md

   exclude: "repl{{ ConfigOptionEquals `include_chart` `include_chart_no`}}"

+  # helmVersion identifies the Helm Version used to render the Chart.
+Default is v2.
+  helmVersion: v3

   # values are used in the customer environment, as a pre-render step
   # these values will be supplied to helm template
   values: